The regular bounced visit

 Also by tracking events on the bounced visit page, using visit filtering ensures that visits in which a single page viewed and a required event occuring on are not thrown into the deep bounce visit pit.

-If only the features of your tool can set this data free will you be able to see the light shining at the top of the pit.
+If the features of your tool can set this data free you will be able to see the light shining at the top of the pit.